alban-read/M1-MICRO-FORTH/dumbint.md

 With .. tradeoffs..

-This was written from scratch, starting with a blank editor page in VS code, CLANG Assembler is used.
+This was written from scratch, starting with a blank editor page in VS code, CLANG Assembler is used, since that comes with the Apple developer kit.